astamm/nevada/README.md

 -   the `get-statistic` functions return the value of the preferred test statistic
 -   the `network_test2p()` function returns the p-value of the resulting permutation test.

-See the `vignette file "NEtwork-VAlued Data Analysis"` for the details of each function.
+See the vignette *NEtwork-VAlued Data Analysis* for the details of each function.

 Installation
 ------------